11 minute read

 Once you know which social apps you want to keep, take a good look at your account settings, specifically sharing, privacy, and security settings.
-You can get started with these links for account settings on Facebook, Twitter, Snapchat and Google.
+Here are some links to the settings of popular services.
+Facebook, Twitter, Snapchat, Tik Tok and Google.
 Have a good look at each one, and see how comfortable you are with each setting.

 For instance, if you check your settings tab in Snapchat and swipe down to “Who Can…”, you can change settings for who can send you snaps, view your stories, see your physical location, and whether or not they can quick add you.
 If you want to see how much Snapchat knows about you, tap “My Data” and prepare for a shock (and a long wait, it can take a few days before you receive a link).